Games of Empire and the Playable Machine of Power

 This matters beyond games because the same pattern now appears across AI products.
 Users prompt, correct, rate, share, remix, test, jailbreak, flag, and socialize with systems whose owners learn from the activity.
 Open-source maintainers provide training data.
 Forum participants become retrieval material.
 Moderators become safety examples.
 Customer-service workers train bots that later supervise or replace pieces of their work.
 The interface says play, help, create, improve.
 The institution receives labor, data, and behavioral evidence.

 Game development also previews the workplace politics of artificial intelligence.
 The promise is creative augmentation.
 The risk is accelerated production under tighter managerial measurement.
 If a tool lets studios generate more assets, dialogue, animation, and tests, the critical question is not only whether the output is good.
-It is who gains time, who loses craft, who absorbs review labor, and who owns the pipeline.
+It is who gains time, who loses craft, who absorbs review labor, who can refuse a tool, and who owns the pipeline.
+That is the same question raised by algorithmic management and by accounts of platform labor: automation often moves labor into review, repair, moderation, and compliance rather than making it vanish.

 Military Simulation